openSUSE/news-o-o/_posts/2024/2024-10-07-leap-16-0-prealpha.md

 Feature requests will be reviewed every Monday at a [feature review meeting](calendar.opensuse.org) where we'll convert code-o-o requests into JIRA requests used by SUSE Engineering where applicable.

-The factory-auto bot will reject all code submit request against SLES packages with a pointer to code-o-o.
+The factory-auto bot will reject all code submit requests against SLES packages with a pointer to code-o-o.
 You can get a list of all SLFO/SLES packages simply by running `osc ls SUSE:SLFO:1.1:Build`.

 Just for clarification SLFO, SUSE Linux Framework One, is the source pool for SLES 16 and SL Micro 6.X.

-I higly recommend using code-o-o to co-ordinate larger community efforts such as Xfce enablement, where will likely need to update some of SLES dependencies.
+I highly recommend using code-o-o to co-ordinate larger community efforts such as Xfce enablement, where will likely need to update some of SLES dependencies.
-This allows us to share larger story and better reasoning for related SLES update requests.
+This allows us to share the larger story and better reasoning for related SLES update requests.
 The list of features is also extremely valuable for the Release article.

 <h5>Where to submit packages, how is it built, and where is it tested?</h5>
 Leap 16.0 is built in openSUSE:Leap:16.0 project where we will happily welcome any community submissions until the Beta code submission deadline in the late Spring of 2025.